andrewjunyoung/writing/published/README.md

 A short article proposing «unclear phoneme» symbols for phonetic transcription, discussing how to use them, and in what scenarios they are useful.

+### «Vowels preceeding «gh»»

+A short note on english morphology, and what vowels are permitted to occur before the «gh» digraph.

 ## Translations